Art Guard FAQs

 There are a number of adhesives that can be employed for safe attachment of the magnet to the protected object, as well as the sensor to a supporting surface.
 Normally securing the magnet with museum wax and the sensor with double-sided pH neutral tape is sufficient.
 In cases where there is concern about adhering the magnet to a delicate surface, fresh wheat or rice paste can be employed.
 Art Guard’s staff is well versed in options and sensitive to delicate applications.

-No. The Art Guard MAP system is a safe and effective security solution with no risk of damage to objects from the magnet, sensor or Art Guard-approved adhesives.
+MAP is a safe and effective security solution with no risk of damage to objects from the magnet, sensor or Art Guard-approved adhesives.
 Neodymium magnets are nickel-coated.
 There is no chemical reaction between the surface of a protected object and the magnet.
 Conservation adhesive, discussed above, further separates the magnet from the fabric of the object.
 Another major distinction of MAP is that the battery-powered sensor does not touch the protected object, eliminating concerns about battery leakage.
 Conventional motion/vibration sensors containing batteries are attached directly to the protected object.
 Art Guard is committed to the protection and preservation of fine objects.
 The entire MAP system has undergone extensive testing and review by qualified experts to insure that the integrity of objects is maintained.

 No, once the sensor recognizes a particular magnet a logarithmic relationship is established with that magnet.
 Moving another magnet into the sensor’s capture field will trigger an alert.

 The loss of magnetism over many years is almost negligible and not enough to change the relationship with the sensor.